MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/Mplify W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 in the chapter
 [[Product Offering Specification Schema](#6215-product-offering-specification-schema)].

-Let's consider illustrative JSON Schema as an example (this is the reduced JSON Schema of AccessElineOvc for illustrative purposes):
+Let's consider an illustrative JSON Schema as an example (this is the reduced JSON Schema of AccessElineOvc for illustrative purposes):

 ```json